Code-Institute-Submissions/OnlineCookbook/README.md

 I also found a bug when attempting to edit a recipe under the *'all_recipes'* page.
 This was because the <id> of the recipe was not included in the function, so the specific recipe the user wanted to edit could not be located in the database by the unique id.
 I resolved this by refactoring the 'all_recipes' function, to include the unique id of each recipe.

+I tested how the code worked on different screen sizes, by using the emulator function in the developer tools, and also on my mobile device, laptop and tablet.
+During this manual test, I realised that I had added custom CSS that made the menu box on every page look very small on mobile devices, because it was set to 50% across every screen size.
+To fix this, I added CSS3 media queries, so that the custom CSS for *'.menu-box'* was different across the different screen sizes.

 ### Bugs